Loading...

 This is a screen show of the welcome screen you will see on PhotoNotice.com.

-Arizona citizens and out-of-state visitors, should be aware by now, mailed traffic citations aren't valid under Arizona state law.
+Arizona citizens and out-of-state visitors should be aware by now, mailed traffic citations aren't valid under Arizona state law.
 In order for the ticket to be valid, it either must be delivered personally or the motorist must sign a waiver of proper service.
 If you choose to find out if a process server will deliver the ticket, and the process server finds you, it may cost up to $40 extra on top of your ticket penalty.
 If the process servers don't always come out.
 And if they don't, the ticket gets dismissed 120 days after it enters the court system.
-Court officials say when that when that happens, it's as if you never got the ticket at all.
+Court officials say when that happens, it's as if you never got the ticket at all.

 Bogus GPS Business News Report

-This is a complete lie and if its true the company will soon crumble for having crap data.
+This is a complete lie and if it's true the company will soon crumble for having crap data.
 Too many companies are copying our data and selling it for free.
 If you notice in the article it says the company was started in 2008 and does not disclose how they acquired their database.
 PhotoEnforced.com was the first company to even think about sourcing this information and started the database four years before anyone else back in 2001.
-I wish licensees would do their homework as ask the tough and credible questions.
+I wish licensees would do their homework as ask tough and credible questions.
 How did you source your data and can your history be verified?